drogatkin/loops_counter/doc/blog/PerformanceLanguages.md

  end: 1715218280747
 count: 2,652,172,171

 As you can see, Java appeared 30% slower than compiled languages.
-Rust used *opt-level=3* compilation option and C++ - *O3*.
+Rust used *opt-level=3* compilation option, and C++ - *O3*.
 You can also see that the latest Java is a bit slower than Java 8.

+The above test showed mostly effectiveness of data sharing between thread in the popular languages.
+But what about a single thread performance?
+I selected a very simple calculation [task](https://github.com/drogatkin/loops_counter/blob/master/C%2B%2B/perfect.cpp) in C++.

+> $ ./r perfect.cpp
+Compile and run....
+num: 8128/ sum:  8128
+num: 496/ sum:  496
+num: 28/ sum:  28
+num: 6/ sum:  6

+> real	0m0.521s
+user	0m0.514s
+sys	0m0.004s

+The test case was replicated in [Rust](https://github.com/drogatkin/loops_counter/blob/master/rust/perfect.rs) and [Java]( https://github.com/drogatkin/loops_counter/blob/master/java/code/Perfect.java).
+Performance numbers appeared very similar with slight advantage of C++ over competitors.

 ## Some recap